Our Detox Facilty Aerial view

 If a detox treatment isn’t necessary for you, consider the other options within the continuum of care.
 Behavioral therapy is a consistently used method of the recovery process.
 Mental health services contribute to uncovering the root causes related to substance abuse.

-Outpatient Treatment – Outpatient treatment programs offer more amenities than outpatient detox programs.
+Outpatient treatment programs offer more amenities than outpatient detox programs.
 Those with mild to moderate cases of substance abuse will likely benefit from this approach.

-Suppose you are looking to find addiction treatment that offers the flexibility of outpatient programs with intensive support from inpatient programs.
-In that case, you can seekintensive outpatient programs (IOP) orpartial hospitalization programs (PHP).
+If you are looking to find addiction treatment that offers the flexibility of outpatient programs with intensive support from inpatient programs, you can seek intensive outpatient programs (IOP) or partial hospitalization programs (PHP).
 Both of these forms of drug rehab can offer more options in addiction therapy with the ability to sleep in your bed at night.
+At our drug rehab center near Jupiter, Florida, we offer both PHP and IOP levels of care.

 Will My Insurance Cover Detox?

 Addiction treatment is now considered “an essential health benefit” that commercial health plans must cover under the new and improved healthcare laws.
 With pushes for healthcare reform to continue, the number of patients seeking addiction treatment for alcohol use disorder or substance abuse problems could more than double over the next few years.
-With that now being the insurance trend, it’s easier now than ever to get treatment, including outpatient rehab.

 Understanding Your Insurance and Addiction Treatment Coverage